 Artificial fertiliser ain’t cheap – so to save yourself some money, be sure to make the most of all garden waste.
 Leaves can be mown into the lawn in small quantities, or added to the compost pile, to provide a light dose of fertiliser for the grass once matured.
 Additionally, grass clippings can be turned into mulch, acting as a natural fertiliser.
 Mulching also improves water retention – so you won’t need to water the lawn as often.

 Choose Your Tools Wisely

 When it comes to choosing your tools, you want reliability, comfort, and of course performance.
 With hand tools, always look for close grain wood or coated-metal handles, as they’ll be strong but not heavy to use – just ensure the handles aren’t painted, as paint is frequently used to conceal inferior wood.
 Fibre-glass or tubular-steel handles are also an excellent (albeit more expensive) option, due to their longer lifecycle.
 Where possible, get tools with a stainless-steel blade, as they won’t rust and are much easier to clean.

 As for power tools, always buy your tools from an established international or nationwide brand.
 This way, your tools will be covered by a warranty, and spare parts will be easier to source – should anything goes wrong!
 Try to get tools that use the same battery as well, to save yourself having to lug several different chargers or batteries around with you.

 Regardless of what tools you’re after, you should always buy the best possible options you can afford – even if they seem a tad on the expensive side.
 This will save you money in the long term, as you won’t have to keep replacing them.
 But remember, at Real Deals for You, you’re always guaranteed to grab yourself a bargain!

 So, there you have it.
-Our top tips to ensure your landscaping is top notch, whether you’re a seasoned pro, or just starting out in the industry!
+Our top tips to help get you started in the industry, and to ensure your landscaping becomes top notch!